5–10 Years from Retirement? Get Ahead With These 15 Tips!

 Early Retirement Healthcare: If you retire before age 65, funding healthcare before you become eligible for Medicare can be expensive.
 Explore 9 ways to cover healthcare for an early retirement.

 Long Term Care: Not everyone will require long term care, but everyone needs a plan for how to pay for it if they do need it.
-Here are 5 creative ways to fund long term care.
+Here are 10 alternatives to long term care insurance.

 - Enter early retirement costs

-- Explore options for how to pay for and plan for a long term care need
+- Explore options for how to pay for and plan a long term care need

 9. Maintain the “Right” Asset Allocation and Start Thinking About Income Planning